 Can Staggered Boards Improve Value?
-Evidence from the Massachusetts Natural Experiment
+Causal Evidence from Massachusetts

 JEL Classification: G18, G34, K22